The Saxon Wine Route

-On that extraordinarily sweet stretch of the Elbe between Meissen and Dresden, which is one continuous garden, there is hardly a single enchanting spot that is not associated with the name of Benno.
+In the immensely lovely area of the Elbe between Meissen and Dresden, which is a continuous garden, there is hardly a delightful spot that is not linked with Benno’s name.

 Rothes Gut Meißen